All blog posts

 5 Myths about packaging punctured by Karine Van Doorsselaer

-In our ongoing search for sustainable solutions and a circular economy, we are often confronted with numerous myths and misconceptions about packaging.
-To puncture these myths, we sat down with Karine Van Doorsselaer, lecturer in ecodesign at the University of Antwerp and author of several books on sustainability and ecology.
+In our ongoing quest for sustainable solutions and a circular economy, we're often confronted with countless myths and misconceptions about packaging.
+To debunk these myths, we spoke with Karine Van Doorsselaer, a lecturer in ecodesign at the University of Antwerp and author of several books on sustainability and ecology.

 Myth 1: No packaging is always the best packaging

-The best packaging is no packaging.
-True, but not if using appropriate packaging reduces the environmental impact of the product.
-This is especially true to protect and preserve food safety.
-When considering whether or not to use packaging, it is hugely important to consider a complete packaging system and the purpose of your product.
+The best packaging is no packaging at all.
+True, but not if using appropriate packaging reduces the product's environmental impact.
+This is especially true for protecting and preserving food safety.
+When considering whether or not to use packaging, it's crucial to consider the entire packaging system and the purpose of your product.

 Myth 2: Recycling is the top priority in the circular economy

-Although recycling plays an important role in the circular economy, it is not the top priority.
-Karine emphasizes the importance of reuse and value retention as first steps in the circular strategy.
+While recycling plays an important role in the circular economy, it's not the highest priority.
+Karine emphasizes the importance of reuse and value retention as the first steps in the circular strategy.
 Only when reuse is not possible should recycling be considered.
-Preserving the value of materials is central to the circular approach.
+Retaining the value of materials is central to the circular approach.

 Myth 3: Plastics are always bad for the environment

-Karine points out that plastics are not necessarily bad for the environment.
-It depends on several factors, including the material, life cycle and use.
-Some plastics can be highly recycled and have a lower environmental impact than alternative materials such as glass or paper.
+Karine points out that plastics aren't inherently bad for the environment.
+It depends on several factors, including the material, its life cycle, and its use.
+Some plastics can be recycled effectively and have a lower environmental impact than alternative materials like glass or paper.

 Myth 4: Paper is always an environmentally friendly alternative to plastic

-Although paper is often seen as an environmentally friendly alternative to plastic, the reality is more complex.
-The production of paper requires significant amounts of water, energy and chemicals the recycling process also has its drawbacks.
-In addition, deforestation can have a major impact on the environment, calling into question the sustainability of paper.
-So maybe next time leave that paper bag in the supermarket after all?
+While paper is often seen as an environmentally friendly alternative to plastic, the reality is more complex.
+Paper production requires significant amounts of water, energy, and chemicals, and the recycling process also has its drawbacks.
+Moreover, deforestation can have a significant impact on the environment, calling paper's sustainability into question.
+So, maybe next time you should skip that paper bag at the supermarket?

 Myth 5: Consumers have full responsibility for sustainable choices

-Although consumers play a role in making sustainable choices, the responsibility does not lie entirely with them.
-Karine emphasizes the importance of collaboration between consumers, businesses and governments to bring about real change.
-Unburdening consumers and providing clear information and incentives are crucial to promote sustainable behaviors.
+While consumers play a role in making sustainable choices, the responsibility doesn't lie entirely with them.
+Karine emphasizes the importance of collaboration between consumers, businesses, and governments to bring about real change.
+Relieving consumers of their worries and providing clear information and incentives are crucial for promoting sustainable behavior.

 And now what?
 Working together offers the solution.

-By puncturing these myths and understanding the complexities surrounding packaging, we can take steps toward a more sustainable future.
-It is a matter of working together, creating awareness and embracing innovative solutions.
-With the right strategies and efforts, we can reduce the impact of packaging on the environment and move toward a truly circular economy.
+By debunking these myths and understanding the complexities surrounding packaging, we can take steps toward a more sustainable future.
+It's a matter of working together, raising awareness, and embracing innovative solutions.
+With the right strategies and efforts, we can reduce the environmental impact of packaging and strive for a truly circular economy.

 About Karine

 Karine Van Doorsselaer is a distinguished senior lecturer in Product Development at KU Leuven.
-Since 1995, she has been sharing her expertise on materials science and ecodesign with unparalleled passion.
-Her heart beats for sustainability and circular design, making her a true pioneer in this field.
-Known for her determination and tenacity, she tirelessly advocates a conscious approach to materials and products.
+Since 1995, she has shared her expertise in materials science and ecodesign with unparalleled passion.
+Her passion for sustainability and circular design makes her a true pioneer in this field.
+Known for her determination and tenacity, she tirelessly advocates for a conscious approach to materials and products.

 Have Karine and Colin inspired you?
 Want to be more packaging conscious yourself?
 A Dripl Refill Point prevents your plastic bottle from your water or soda.

 Our Refill Points are a packaging-free alternative to the drinks you consume at work.
-They are also a healthier alternative because they contain no sugar and only natural products.
-This way you contribute to the circular economy without having to think too much about it.
+They're also a healthier alternative because they contain no sugar and are made entirely from natural ingredients.
+This way, you contribute to the circular economy without having to think about it too much.

-In our ongoing search for sustainable solutions and a circular economy, we are often confronted with numerous myths and misconceptions about packaging.
-To puncture these myths, we sat down with Karine Van Doorsselaer, lecturer in ecodesign at the University of Antwerp and author of several books on sustainability and ecology.
+In our ongoing quest for sustainable solutions and a circular economy, we're often confronted with countless myths and misconceptions about packaging.
+To debunk these myths, we spoke with Karine Van Doorsselaer, a lecturer in ecodesign at the University of Antwerp and author of several books on sustainability and ecology.

 Myth 1: No packaging is always the best packaging

-The best packaging is no packaging.
-True, but not if using appropriate packaging reduces the environmental impact of the product.
-This is especially true to protect and preserve food safety.
-When considering whether or not to use packaging, it is hugely important to consider a complete packaging system and the purpose of your product.
+The best packaging is no packaging at all.
+True, but not if using appropriate packaging reduces the product's environmental impact.
+This is especially true for protecting and preserving food safety.
+When considering whether or not to use packaging, it's crucial to consider the entire packaging system and the purpose of your product.

 Myth 2: Recycling is the top priority in the circular economy

-Although recycling plays an important role in the circular economy, it is not the top priority.
-Karine emphasizes the importance of reuse and value retention as first steps in the circular strategy.
+While recycling plays an important role in the circular economy, it's not the highest priority.
+Karine emphasizes the importance of reuse and value retention as the first steps in the circular strategy.
 Only when reuse is not possible should recycling be considered.
-Preserving the value of materials is central to the circular approach.
+Retaining the value of materials is central to the circular approach.

 Myth 3: Plastics are always bad for the environment

-Karine points out that plastics are not necessarily bad for the environment.
-It depends on several factors, including the material, life cycle and use.
-Some plastics can be highly recycled and have a lower environmental impact than alternative materials such as glass or paper.
+Karine points out that plastics aren't inherently bad for the environment.
+It depends on several factors, including the material, its life cycle, and its use.
+Some plastics can be recycled effectively and have a lower environmental impact than alternative materials like glass or paper.

 Myth 4: Paper is always an environmentally friendly alternative to plastic

-Although paper is often seen as an environmentally friendly alternative to plastic, the reality is more complex.
-The production of paper requires significant amounts of water, energy and chemicals the recycling process also has its drawbacks.
-In addition, deforestation can have a major impact on the environment, calling into question the sustainability of paper.
-So maybe next time leave that paper bag in the supermarket after all?
+While paper is often seen as an environmentally friendly alternative to plastic, the reality is more complex.
+Paper production requires significant amounts of water, energy, and chemicals, and the recycling process also has its drawbacks.
+Moreover, deforestation can have a significant impact on the environment, calling paper's sustainability into question.
+So, maybe next time you should skip that paper bag at the supermarket?

 Myth 5: Consumers have full responsibility for sustainable choices

-Although consumers play a role in making sustainable choices, the responsibility does not lie entirely with them.
-Karine emphasizes the importance of collaboration between consumers, businesses and governments to bring about real change.
-Unburdening consumers and providing clear information and incentives are crucial to promote sustainable behaviors.
+While consumers play a role in making sustainable choices, the responsibility doesn't lie entirely with them.
+Karine emphasizes the importance of collaboration between consumers, businesses, and governments to bring about real change.
+Relieving consumers of their worries and providing clear information and incentives are crucial for promoting sustainable behavior.

 And now what?
 Working together offers the solution.

-By puncturing these myths and understanding the complexities surrounding packaging, we can take steps toward a more sustainable future.
-It is a matter of working together, creating awareness and embracing innovative solutions.
-With the right strategies and efforts, we can reduce the impact of packaging on the environment and move toward a truly circular economy.
+By debunking these myths and understanding the complexities surrounding packaging, we can take steps toward a more sustainable future.
+It's a matter of working together, raising awareness, and embracing innovative solutions.
+With the right strategies and efforts, we can reduce the environmental impact of packaging and strive for a truly circular economy.

 About Karine

 Karine Van Doorsselaer is a distinguished senior lecturer in Product Development at KU Leuven.
-Since 1995, she has been sharing her expertise on materials science and ecodesign with unparalleled passion.
-Her heart beats for sustainability and circular design, making her a true pioneer in this field.
-Known for her determination and tenacity, she tirelessly advocates a conscious approach to materials and products.
+Since 1995, she has shared her expertise in materials science and ecodesign with unparalleled passion.
+Her passion for sustainability and circular design makes her a true pioneer in this field.
+Known for her determination and tenacity, she tirelessly advocates for a conscious approach to materials and products.

 Have Karine and Colin inspired you?
 Want to be more packaging conscious yourself?
 A Dripl Refill Point prevents your plastic bottle from your water or soda.

 Our Refill Points are a packaging-free alternative to the drinks you consume at work.
-They are also a healthier alternative because they contain no sugar and only natural products.
-This way you contribute to the circular economy without having to think too much about it.
+They're also a healthier alternative because they contain no sugar and are made entirely from natural ingredients.
+This way, you contribute to the circular economy without having to think about it too much.

 Request a free quote